Ninja-K #9 Review - All out Action Stuff

 This issue concludes the arc pitting Ninja-K and his team Vs the Coalition.
 The battle rages the entire issue and both sides get cool moments beautifully rendered by Juan Jose Ryp and Jordie Bellaire (Britannia).
 I complain a lot about comics that don't take advantage of their status as a visual medium.
 This leads to a lot of books that read okay but aren't really appealing to the eye.
 Juan doesn't have that problem.
-Every page is hard-hitting, dynamic and works well in conjunction with the fast-paced script.
+Every page of Ninja-K #9 is hard-hitting, dynamic, and works well with the fast-paced script.

 Punk Mamba, LiveWire, Dr. Mirage are all cool characters and benefit from being put in the forefront of this arc.
 They all have had series released since this issue hit stands and I'm guessing that this story was the catalyst for their integration into the Valiant Universe.
 There is a lot of humor and banter between the characters without being overbearing or pretentious.

 As far as the plot there isn't much to speak of.
 There is a lot of back and forth action between the heroes and villains.
 It's glorious, but if you're looking for something deep like House of X you won't find that here.
 That's not a knock on the issue.
 It's an entertaining read from beginning to end and has enough going for itself that you won't feel like you're being cheating in regards to the content.

 There is a satisfying resolution to the story and I can't wait to get into what will probably be the last arc of the series.